project-chip/connectedhomeip/examples/lock-app/infineon/psoc6/README.md

 solution that provides an anchor of trust for connecting IoT devices to the cloud, giving every IoT device its own unique identity.

-OPTIGA™ Trust M offers a wide range of security features, making it ideal for industrial and building automation applications, smart homes and connected consumer devices.
+For different security use cases, please set the flags in CHIPCryptoPALHsm_config.h which is located at _/src/crypto/hsm/_

-For different security use cases, please set the flags in CHIPCryptoPALHsm_config.h which is located at _/src/crypto/hsm/_:
+For device attestation please enable the flag ENABLE_HSM_DEVICE_ATTESTATION in CHIPCryptoPALHsm_config.h which is located at _/src/crypto/hsm/_

 -   Supported hardware setup:
     [CY8CKIT-062S2-43012](https://www.cypress.com/CY8CKIT-062S2-43012)